Neko 0.9.99

 Floating-point numbers should be declared using real with the kind rp, which is the configured working precision for Neko (defaults to double).
 If single, double or quad precision is explicitly needed, use the kinds sp, dp or qp, respectively.
 For 16, 32, or 64-bit integers, Neko has defined the kinds i2, i4 or i8, respectively; however, for standard integers, it is perfectly fine to use a plain integer.

 Neko uses Autotools for building all sources.
-You will need to have at least autoconf and automake installed for development work.
+You will need to have at least autoconf, libtool, and automake installed for development work.
 It is also highly recommended to have makedepf90 installed to avoid error-prone manual dependency tracking.
 Since Neko uses submodules, a recent version of makedepf90 from https://salsa.debian.org/science-team/makedepf90 is needed.

 1. Place the file in an appropriate subdirectory under src/.
 Either create a new subdirectory or place the file in common if none of the existing directories is a good match.
 Avoid placing the file directly under src